-Displacement of and/or Lack of Housing Support for Victims of Domestic Violence, Dating Violence, Sexual Assault, and Stalking
+Displacement of and Lack of Housing Support for Victims of Domestic Violence, Dating Violence, Sexual Assault, and Stalking

-One in three women experiencing homelessness in the District cites domestic violence as the cause of her housing instability.
-The District is home to a number of domestic violence shelters and emergency shelters (not specific to domestic violence), as well as the District Alliance for Safe Housing, which provides housing services and an emergency fund for victims of domestic violence.
+One in three women experiencing homelessness in the District cites domestic violence as the cause of her housing instability.128 The District is home to several domestic violence shelters and emergency shelters (not specific to domestic violence), as well as the District Alliance for Safe Housing, which provides housing services and an emergency fund for victims of domestic violence.
 The Domestic Violence Housing Continuum was founded in 2016 to encourage dialogue and collaboration in the realm of housing for victims of domestic violence.
-Despite the existence of these services, DASH identified a one-to-five ratio of survivors placed in housing versus those turned away due to no housing options.
+Despite the existence of these services, DASH identified a one-to-five ratio of survivors placed in housing versus those turned away because no housing options were available.129

 Several northern Virginia counties offer support services for those displaced by domestic violence, including shelters and support for housing and utilities.
-Nonetheless, domestic violence affects approximately 25 percent of households in northern Virginia.
-Low-income, immigrant, and refugee families are particularly vulnerable.
-Shelters specifically dedicated to domestic violence remain few within any given locality; for example, Doorways' Domestic Violence Safehouse, which serves 60-80 people per year, is the only domestic violence shelter in Arlington County, and those who stay at the safehouse remain only for short periods.
+Nonetheless, domestic violence affects approximately 25 percent of households in northern Virginia.130 Low-income, immigrant, and refugee families are particularly vulnerable.131 Shelters specifically dedicated to domestic violence remain few within any given locality; for example, Doorways' Domestic Violence Safehouse, which serves 60-80 people per year, is the only domestic violence shelter in Arlington County, and those who stay at the safehouse remain only for short periods.132

-The Betty Ann Krahnke Center (BAK) of Family Services, Inc., is the only emergency domestic violence shelter for women and their children in Montgomery County.
-BAK is a 60-bed, short-term crisis shelter.
-Various other shelters exist for men, women, and families, and Montgomery County also runs an Abused Persons Program, but admission to the latter is by application.
+The Betty Ann Krahnke Center (BAK) of Family Services, Inc., the only emergency domestic violence shelter for women and their children in Montgomery County, is a 60-bed short-term crisis shelter.133 Various other shelters exist for men, women, and families, and Montgomery County also runs the Abused Persons Program, but admission to the latter is by application.134

-Displacement of Residents Due to Economic Factors
+Displacement of Residents Caused by Economic Factors

 High housing costs and a lack of affordable housing options place significant pressure on longtime District residents.
-As a result, many residents, particularly low-income residents of color, relocate to the edges of the metropolitan region or relocate out of the region altogether.
-The City of Alexandria, Arlington County, the District of Columbia, Fairfax County, Loudoun County, Montgomery County, and Prince William County all have households vulnerable to displacement.
+As a result, many residents, particularly low-income residents of color, relocate to the edges of the metropolitan region or out of the region altogether.135 The City of Alexandria, Arlington County, the District of Columbia, Fairfax County, the City of Gaithersburg, Loudoun County, Montgomery County, and Prince William County all have households vulnerable to displacement.

-Households earning less than 200 percent of the federal poverty line in Arlington, Loudoun, Fairfax, and Prince William Counties in northern Virginia have the highest rate in the country of spending more than 50 percent of their income on housing.
-The high cost of housing was especially burdensome to low- and moderate-income households closer to the District of Columbia.
+Households earning less than 200 percent of the federal poverty line in Arlington, Loudoun, Fairfax, and Prince William Counties in northern Virginia have the nation's highest rate of spending more than 50 percent of their income on housing.136 The high cost of housing is especially burdensome to low-and moderate-income households closer to the District of Columbia.137

-Increasing financial pressure due to the COVID-19 pandemic has affected many households' ability to pay their rent or mortgages.
-Eviction moratoriums have delayed many evictions but high housing costs in the region will likely force households to move further away from the region's center.
+Increasing financial pressure after the COVID-19 pandemic has affected many households' ability to pay their rent or mortgages.
+Eviction moratoriums have delayed many evictions, but high housing costs in the region will likely force households to move farther from the region's center.

-Business investment in the area around the City of Alexandria, particularly the selection of Arlington as Amazon's second headquarters, "HQ2," has increased housing costs and will make it more difficult for low-income residents to remain.
-There is particular concern that Amazon will displace residents of the Arlandria-Chirilagua neighborhood, which is one of the last sections in Alexandria that has some market-rate affordable housing.
+Business investment in the area around the City of Alexandria, particularly the selection of Arlington as Amazon's second headquarters, has increased housing costs and will make it more difficult for lowincome residents to remain.
+There is particular concern that Amazon will displace residents of the Arlandria-Chirilagua neighborhood, one of the last sections in Alexandria that has some market-rate affordable housing.138